TCCL/router/README.md

 ### Executing the router

 To actually route a request, you must execute the router using its `route` method.
 You must specify the HTTP method and URI to route.
-These values can be obtained from `_$SERVER` depending on your PHP SAPI.
+These values may be obtained from `_$SERVER` depending on your PHP SAPI.

 ~~~php
 $router->route($_SERVER['REQUEST_METHOD'],$_SERVER['REQUEST_URI']);